 3. Wedfuly – Collaborating with video meeting platform Zoom, Wedfuly offers luxe virtual wedding packages that include (but aren’t limited to) MCs, e-vites, custom wedding websites, rental equipment, highlight reels, tech support and so much more.

 4. WedWed Mobile – Performed by ordained court wedding officiants, WedWed Mobile is a wedding app tool that not only live streams your event but also offers couples legal ceremonies in the process.

 5. Married Livestream – Want your live stream to look ultra-professional?
 Married Livestream offers professional videography of your day with multiple camera angles & high-quality audio.

 6. Powder & Pearls – UK couples also have a professional live streaming & videography option in Powder & Pearls, a cinematography team that creates live & traditional wedding videos for virtual couples.

 7. Lovecast – Simple & free!
 Lovecast is a wedding livestream mobile app that uses text notification to alert guests it’s time to celebrate.
 It features easy one-click streaming access for unlimited guests (no app download required), live chat, and 1080HD video quality.
 Easy peasy!

-8. Joy – Joining forces with YouTube & Vimeo, couples who use Joy’s wedding website builder have easy access to live streaming through their own wedding website.
-Pretty spiffy!
+9. Joy – Couples who use Joy’s wedding website builder have easy access to live streaming through their own wedding website through any live streaming platform of their choosing – Zoom, Google Hangouts, Facebook Live, etc. Pretty spiffy!